jeffreyrosenbluth/wallpaper/README.md

 # wallpaper
 ## Symmetry Patterns
-Create wallpaper patterns using the domain coloring algorithm as described in
+Create wallpaper patterns using the domain coloring algorithm as described in [Creating Symmetry], by Frank A. Farris, (c) 2015 Princeton University Press.

-[Creating Symmetry], by Frank A. Farris, (c) 2015 Princeton University Press.
+The api is likely to change as this is still an alpha release.

 [Creating Symmetry]: https://www.amazon.com/Creating-Symmetry-Mathematics-Wallpaper-Patterns/dp/0691161739/ref=sr_1_1?ie=UTF8&qid=1495813829&sr=8-1&keywords=creating+symmetry